Allen Weisselberg: New York civil fraud trial

+He also admitted that he gave false information in late 2023 at the civil fraud trial.
+However, he did not plead guilty to those additional charges of perjury (which might have been considered violations of his parole following his 2022 guilty plea for tax fraud), and it was agreed he would not be sentenced for them.

+Perjury conviction

+On March 4, 2024, Weisselberg pled guilty in a Manhattan New York state court to two counts of perjury related to lying under oath during the civil fraud trial.
+On April 10, 2024, he was sentenced to five months in prison.
+He went to Rikers Island immediately and was released on July 19, 2024.

 Personal life

 In 1978, Weisselberg purchased a modest ranch-style house in Wantagh, New York, a suburban hamlet in Long Island's Nassau County.
 This would remain his primary residence until 2013, when he and his wife, Hilary, sold the property for $468,000 and "moved into a high floor" of a luxury apartment building in the Trump Organization's Riverside South development on the Upper West Side of Manhattan.
 In 2002, the couple bought a vacation home in Boynton Beach, Florida.
 Former daughter-in-law Jennifer Weisselberg has asserted that Donald Trump disparaged the Wantagh residence at a 2004 family shiva.
 She added: "He has more feelings and adoration for Donald than for his wife...
 For Donald, it's a business.
 But for Allen, it's a love affair.”

 His son Jack Weisselberg is a loan-origination executive at Ladder Capital, which has acted as a lender to the Trump Organization.
 Another son, Barry Weisselberg, has managed the Trump Organization's Central Park ice rinks.

 In 2004, Allen Weisselberg appeared as a judge on the seventh episode of the second season of The Apprentice.